-In September 2014, CoorsTek and the Coors family announced an unprecedented $27 million investment in Colorado School of Mines, funding not only the CoorsTek Center for Applied Science and Engineering (currently under construction) but also high-tech equipment and a graduate research fellowship program.
-The new building will open during the 2017-2018 academic year.
+In September 2014, CoorsTek and the Coors family announced an unprecedented $27 million investment in Colorado School of Mines, funding not only the CoorsTek Center for Applied Science and Engineering but also high-tech equipment and a graduate research fellowship program.
+The new building opened in September 2017 and welcomed its first students in January 2018.

 A measurably better world will come from the amazing solutions that advances in engineered ceramics and engineered materials make possible.
 In order for that to happen, we need more scientists and engineers trained in state-of-the-art facilities by expert faculty, and more opportunities to collaborate with the brightest researchers.

 For CoorsTek, our investment in Mines is not only an investment in the future of our company and a great university – it’s an investment in solving global challenges in energy, transportation, information technology, the environment and the quality of human life itself.

 This partnership between CoorsTek and the Coors family, the state of Colorado and Colorado School of Mines is not about a building.
 It’s about something much more.
 It’s about connecting students, researchers, faculty and industry to impact the world in ways that we can’t even predict today.

 The art installation–a hanging sculpture comprised of 240 specially designed aluminum oxide ceramic tiles manufactured by CoorsTek–was unveiled In July 2018 by artists David Cole and Michael Brown, CoorsTek Co-CEOs Michael Coors and Timothy Coors and Chief Technology Officer Randel Mercer.